 Congratulations to our Meaning of Home contest Winners!

-Each of the three grand prize winners (one from each grade) will receive a $25,000 grant to be directed to the local Habitat build of their choice.
-Nine runners up have won a $5,000 grant towards a local Habitat for Humanity home build.
-Every student entry earned a $10 donation for that student’s local Habitat for Humanity, helping to raise an additional $82,000 that will go towards building more homes in communities across Canada.
+Each of the three grand prize winners (one from each grade) will receive a $30,000 grant which will be directed to their local Habitat.
+Nine runners up have won a $10,000 grant towards a local Habitat for Humanity home build.
+Every student entry earned a $10 donation for that student’s local Habitat for Humanity, helping to raise an additional $102,000 that will go towards building more homes in communities across Canada.

 The Meaning of Home contest would not be possible without the generous support of founding sponsor, Genworth Canada.